vihk/sc2-bot/README.md

 # sc2-bot

 # Starcraft II bot.
-Built on top of python-sc2
+Built on top of burny-sc2

-# added comment